maflcko/b-c-gui-translations-review/reviews/lt.md

         <source>Custom change address</source>
         <translation>Pakeisti adresą</translation>

 YES
-The original source "Custom change address" refers to a specific Bitcoin wallet or P2P network address for the 'change' output in a transaction.
-The Lithuanian translation "Pakeisti adresą" means "Change address" in the sense of a command (imperative) "Change the address," which is incorrect here.
-The translation should reflect the noun phrase "Custom change address."
+The translation "Pakeisti adresą" means "Change address" (as in "to change the address"), not "Custom change address".
+It misses both the "custom" aspect and the nuance that this is a special type of address in Bitcoin ("change address" is a technical term).

 Correct translation:
-"Individualizuotas keitimo adresas"
-or
-"Tinkintas keitimo adresas"
+Individualus grąžos adresas
 ```

 ```